 Very similar to a wrongful death claim, a survivor’s action is a claim brought by the representative of the decedent’s estate.
 This representative will act on behalf of the claimants as they seek compensation for harm done to them as a result of the death.

-Wrongful death actions brought by either a wrongful death claim or a survivor’s action is subject to a 3-year statute of limitations.
+Wrongful death actions brought by either a wrongful death claim or a survivor’s action are subject to a 3-year statute of limitations.
 If the death was caused by occupational disease, the entitled party has 10 years to file a claim or 3 years from when the cause of death was established, whichever is shorter.

 Timian & Fawcett, LLC recognizes the devastating effects of a wrongful death on the family.
 It is important to consider your legal options when faced with such a terrible tragedy.
 Our firm has been a compassionate legal resource for the people of Maryland and Washington D.C. for many years.
 If you believe that a sudden loss was caused by the negligence of another party, you should contact an attorney that can effectively represent your family’s future.
 Please contact Timian & Fawcett, LLC for a consultation.